appoly/ARCore-Location/README.md

 ```

 #### Step 2.
 Add the ARCore-Location dependency.
-Replace `0.2.1` with the latest release from the [releases tab on Github](https://github.com/appoly/ARCore-Location/releases)
+Replace `1.0.0` with the latest release from the [releases tab on Github](https://github.com/appoly/ARCore-Location/releases)
 ```
 dependencies {
-    compile 'com.github.appoly:ARCore-Location:0.2.1'
+    compile 'com.github.appoly:ARCore-Location:1.0.0'
 }
 ```

 ### Using the library

-We've included a couple of example renderers (to render something at a particular location).
-These are `AnnotationRenderer` and `ImageRenderer`.
-An example of adding a custom renderer is in /examples/hello_ar_example with `ObjectRenderer`.
+It's highly reccomended to use the example project as a reference.
 To implement this library into one of your AR projects, do the following.

 #### Step 1.